Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Problem

-Hybrid stack where live channels (presence, threads) sit next to CRM entities that must stay consistent for revenue teams.
+Hybrid stack (Message Center real-time push next to the Ampol Food loyalty CRM at Kanda) where live channels sit beside CRM entities that must stay consistent for revenue teams.
 Tension: users want instant feedback, but the canonical customer record cannot fork between Node and PHP paths.

 Solution